Full Access for Original-User Trustees

 Why This Matters for Revocable Living Trusts

-Most people who create a revocable living trust name themselves as the initial trustee.
-During their lifetime, this statute confirms what most account holders already assume: they can access their own accounts freely.
-The practical importance emerges when the trust document transfers control to a successor trustee.
-At that point, the successor is no longer the original user, and different rules apply under sections 14-13112 and 14-13113.
+Most people who create a revocable living trust name themselves as the first trustee.
+During their lifetime, this law confirms what most account holders already assume.
+They can freely access their own accounts.